w3c/wai-curricula/content/designer/images-and-graphics.md

   * adjacent text inside components to understand its function
 * use consistent naming and imagery for components that have the same functionality across web pages
 * explain the benefits of using text labels and decorative images for functionality, instead of using images with text alternatives that are only available to some users, such as screen reader users
-* apply appropriate color contrast for functional images
+* apply appropriate contrast ratio for functional images

 #### Teaching Ideas for Topic